Azure-Samples/chat-with-your-data-solution-accelerator/docs/TEAMS_EXTENSION.md

 **IMPORTANT**: Before you proceed, installation and configuration of the [Chat with your data with speech-to-text deployment](../README.md) is required.

 ### Pre-requisites
-- Azure subscription - [Create one for free](https://azure.microsoft.com/free/) with contributor access.
 - [Visual Studio Code](https://code.visualstudio.com/)
     - Extensions
         - [Teams Toolkit](https://marketplace.visualstudio.com/items?itemName=TeamsDevApp.ms-teams-vscode-extension) (optional: Teams extension only)